-NYU GSTEM is made possible by the generous support of the Alfred P. Sloan Foundation.
+NYU GSTEM is made possible by generous support from the Alfred P. Sloan Foundation and the Winston Foundation.

-The NYU GSTEM program is a noncredit college program that allows female high school students the opportunity to explore STEM subjects through hands-on lab research, lectures, class and group discussions, and excursions around New York City to industries, organizations, and sites involved in STEM fields.
+The NYU GSTEM program is a noncredit college program that allows female high school students the opportunity to explore STEM subjects through hands-on lab research, lectures, and workshops.
+Students also participate in excursions around New York City to industries, organizations, and sites involved in STEM fields.
 The program is geared towards students who are currently juniors (to participate during the summer between their junior and senior years).

 Lectures, Classes, and Discussions

 Students spend the first week of the program on the NYU campus attending lectures and workshops to prepare them for the program and their individual research internships.
 These classes explore all STEM areas and will help students develop a professional learning community.